graciellehigino/ms_range_interactions/manuscript.md

 between the different taxa that could occur across savannah ecosystems such as the Serengeti.

-We compile IUCN range maps for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download), which we rasterized at 10 arc minute resolution (~19 km² at the equator).
+We compiled IUCN range maps for the 32 species included in the metaweb from the Spatial Data Download portal (www.iucnredlist.org/resources/spatial-data-download), which we rasterized at 10 arc minute resolution (~19 km² at the equator).
 We then combined interaction